MorpheusAIs/Docs/Guides/Code Contributor Weights Guide.md

 No one knows how much MOR will be worth in ETH or USD or any other currency.
 1 MOR = 1 MOR**

 See the Morstats.info website page where you can run these estimates dynamically. https://morstats.info/code-weights/

-The proposed schedule is 1 year halving for Morpheus coding weights which fits the 16 year MOR supply curve schedule.
-If the implied value of weights increases by 2X each year the Code rewards will stay the same.
-If the implied value increases more than 2X, then Code rewards increase (as has happened so far).
-If the implied value of Coding weights grows less than 2X or declines then yes, there would be less Coding rewards.